Otto Wolgast: Legacy

-He is also related to William J. Wilgus, a civil engineer who built several important public buildings in the 19th Century including Grand Central Station in New York, invented the Third Rail system of train electrification, and served in the Allied Expeditionary Force as the chief of rail logistics in the [First World War].
+Another direct descendant of Otto Wolgast is William J. Wilgus, a civil engineer who built several important public buildings in the 19th century including Grand Central Station in New York, invented the Wilgus-Sprague System of powering trains via a Third Rail system of train electrification.
+He served in the Allied Expeditionary Force as the chief of rail logistics in the First World War.
+Wilgus State Park in Auscutney, Vermont was built on land donated by Wilgus in 1933.